taminomara/yuio/docs/source/by_example/configs.rst

     import yuio.config

     class Config(yuio.config.Config):
-        #: what kind of greeting does a user want?
+        #: What kind of greeting does a user want?
         use_formal_greeting: bool = False

-        #: who the greeting is coming from?
+        #: Who the greeting is coming from?
         sender_name: str | None = None